 Maximum High-altitude: 3,660 m

-Trek Highlights: The trek through some places of the homestay, with mixed cultural heritage, offers amazing close mountain views (Himalayas), and a visit popular religious Khayer Lake.
+Trek Highlights: The trek through parts of the homestay, with a mix of cultural heritage, offers amazing close-up mountain views (Himalayas) and a visit to the popular religious Khayer Lake.